Prakruthir12/Streaming-Content-Dataset-Analysis/README.md

 Below is a preview of the dataset showing the **first five records**.
 <img width="1515" height="187" alt="Screenshot 2026-03-27 215102" src="https://github.com/user-attachments/assets/953be4ee-728e-43ed-9e6d-d2544f61ae99" />

-Example rows include titles such as:

-- Dick Johnson Is Dead
-- Blood & Water
-- Ganglands
-- Jailbirds New Orleans
-- Kota Factory

 ---

 ## 🎯 Project Objectives

 The main goals of this project are:

+- Clean and preprocess the dataset
 - Analyze the **distribution of Movies vs TV Shows**
 - Identify **top countries producing content**
 - Explore **content trends across years**
 - Examine **popular genres and ratings**
 - Analyze **directors and cast appearances**

+---

+📈 Visualizations

+The project includes several visualizations such as:

+- Bar charts for content type distribution
+- Country-wise content production
+- Genre popularity charts
+- Release year timeline
+- Rating distribution graphs

 ---